MrCo1T/anidub-mobile-client/README.md

 **I recommend** using the API from this(https://github.com/MrCo1T/anidub-api) repository in the place with this client.
 It has all the necessary functions for this

 ### Features ###
-* get anime list
+* load anime list from API(https://github.com/MrCo1T/anidub-api)
-* get anime episodes
+* display anime info

 ### Learn More ###